 You’re nearing the end of your pregnancy and feeling good.
-You survived the morning sickness, swelling, aches, and pains.
+You survived the morning sickness, swelling, aches, pains, and discomforts.
 The light at the end of the tunnel is starting to show!
 Suddenly, you start to get itchy.
 You notice a large, painful rash across your abdomen, arms, or back.
 And it won’t go away!
 What in the world is happening?
 It turns out you have a pregnancy-induced rash called PUPPS.
-What is it and how do you treat it?
+What is it, and how do you treat it?
 Here’s what you need to know.

 What Is PUPPS or PUPPP?

 Pruritic urticarial papules and plaques of pregnancy (aka PUPPS or PUPPP) is a pregnancy-induced rash.
-It’s known as polymorphic eruption of pregnancy in the United Kingdom, or PEP for short.
-PUPPS occurs in one out of 130 to 300 pregnancies.
+It’s known as polymorphic eruption of pregnancy in the United Kingdom, or PEP for short.1 PUPPS occurs in one out of 160 pregnancies.5

 Not to be confused with other skin ailments such as acne, stretch marks, linea nigra, or pigmentation, PUPPS is associated with pregnancy and can begin as tiny red bumps around the navel and progress to large painful, itchy patches across a mother’s entire body.
 Pregnant mamas have reported the rash on their breasts, arms, butt, and thighs.
-A distinguishing characteristic is that it typically surrounds but doesn’t affect the navel itself.
-In most cases, PUPPS appears around week 35 of pregnancy.
+A distinguishing characteristic is that it typically surrounds but doesn’t affect the navel.
+In most cases, PUPPS appears around week 35 of pregnancy.5

 What Are the Symptoms?